piccoloaiutante/elixir_training/README.md

-# elixir_training
+# Elixir training
-A collection of examples for Elixir workshop
+A collection of examples for Elixir lecture at TUD in November 2023.